Igor A. Brusil, MSc, JD

-Mr. Brusil obtained his Juris Doctor degree from Chicago-Kent College of Law, where he also earned a Certificate in Intellectual Property Law.
-Prior to law school, Mr. Brusil completed undergraduate studies in Biology at the University of California at Los Angeles and earned a Master of Sciences degree (with merit) from the University of Leeds in the United Kingdom.
+I obtained my Juris Doctor degree from Chicago-Kent College of Law and earned a Certificate in Intellectual Property Law.
+Prior to law school, I completed undergraduate studies in Biology at the University of California at Los Angeles and earned a Master of Sciences degree (with merit) from the University of Leeds in the United Kingdom.

 I have been involved in healthcare my entire professional carrier: from the entry-level laboratory technician, to the high-complexity laboratory supervisor, to the medical practice manager, to – finally – the attorney at law.
 Perhaps not surprisingly, my clients consistently mention that when we interact, they feel that they communicate with a colleague, who is also a competent attorney.
 Most – but certainly not all – of my clients have an advanced degree and are licensed by a state licensing board.

 Memorizing laws, rules, regulations and a few latin phrases is the easiest part of being an attorney.
 Training your brain “to think like a lawyer” is a bit more difficult.
 The most challenging skill to master – I think – is the ability to explain complex concepts in a way that a non-lawyer client can understand and make an informed decision.

 I am not convinced that it is possible to know everything about everything.
 I am convinced, however, that competent counsel should take time to learn the client’s industry and specific business arrangements.
 Client needs and goals are not socks – one size does not fit all.

 Professional Membership: State Bar Associations of Texas and Illinois.